Maryland offers the following credits for those that qualify:

 Credit for Taxes Paid to Another State

 If you are a Maryland resident who earned income in another state and both Maryland and the other state imposed tax on the income, you may be eligible for a credit on your Maryland return.
-The program will automatically calculate this credit if the Maryland Resident return and the other state nonresident return is entered into the program.

 Credit for Child and Dependent Care Expenses